Dynatrace/dynatrace-configuration-as-code/documentation/docs/Get-started/intro.md

 ## Learn more

-To learn more, watch our one-hour deep-dive into Monitoring as Code with Monaco:
+To learn more, watch our one-hour deep-dive into Dynatrace Configuration as Code with Monaco:

 [![Intro to Monaco video thumbnail](./monaco-video-thumbnail.jpg)](https://www.youtube.com/watch?v=8MCua6Ip_0E)